Nordhoff High School

 At the end of the interview Carol said to me “if you’re going to spend time in life it’s best to be happy.
 Don’t you love being alive.
 I love everyday!”
 Hats off to a life well lived.
 It was an honor and a privilege to spend time with this blessed and giving woman.
 Stephen you are a lucky man!

-Stephen and I got married in 1968, so we just celebrated our 40th wedding anniversary.
+Stephen and I got married in 1968, so we are about to celebrate our 46th wedding anniversary.
 I've loved our lives raising our boys, attending more sporting events than you can imagine (they played baseball, soccer, and basketball).
-I've been teaching school for the past 25 years and have loved every minute of it!
+I've been teaching school for the past 31 years and have loved every minute of it!
 Teaching is more than a job to me: it's my hobby and my mission.

-Our older son is married to a wonderful gal named Joanna, and they have given us two grandchildren: Hayden, 5, and Halle, 1.
-Our younger son is an actor, living in NYC!
+Our older son is married to a wonderful gal named Joanna, and they have given us two grandchildren: Hayden, 11 and Halle, 7.
+Our younger son is an actor, who has been living in NYC since 2005.
+For the past two years, he has been teaching at the University of Kentucky in Lexington (go Wildcats!), although he gets to New York City, frequently, as he owns an apartment there.
+He gets out to CA to see us a couple of times a year!

 Oh, my goodness!
 Since I loved high school so much that I didn't even want to graduate, I've got lots of stories and memories.
 I'm sure we will all share ours at the reunion!!!!